 Choosing the right person to be your Treatment Coordinator role is the key to your success.
 The core characteristics of a successful Treatment Coordinator are confidence in themselves, strong relationship and communication skills, optimistic attitude and a genuine curiosity for people.
-They have a high level of emotional intelligence and empathy, and are motivated by a challenge to solve problems and discuss money along with creative ways to help patients fit dentistry into their lives.
+They have high level of emotional intelligence and empathy, and are motivated by a challenge to solve problems and discuss money along with creative ways to help patients fit dentistry into their lives.

 New Patient Experience